COMP602-Web-Music-Player/Web-Music-Player-Server/README.md

 How to start:
-npm install: install all depedeciies npm run serve: start backend project at port 3000
+npm install: install all depedeciies node/nodemon app.js: start backend project at port 3000